 But, if you look lower, you’ll find own label goodies at a fraction of the cost.
 You might also not know that many branded products use the same factories and manufacturers as own label goods – meaning you’re actually getting the same product, but paying for the brand logo.
 Own label gets a bad rep, but if you try a few pieces on your next shop, you’ll likely find swapping doesn’t taste any different but saves you a pretty penny.

-So, with a list in hand and recipes in mind, you’ll be able to whizz through the store and buy just the essentials.
+So, with a list in hand and recipes in mind, you’ll be able to whiz through the store and buy just the essentials.
 See how far these tips can take you and how much you’ll save in the long run.
+Do you have any grocery saving tips?